Food safety tips for the holidays

 Cooked and cooled foods must also be reheated to at least 165 degrees F to safely serve.safe cooking temperatures poster

 • Stuffing It is safer to cook stuffing separately.
 If you can’t cook stuffing separately, put the stuffing in the turkey just before cooking.
-Use a food thermometer to make sure the turkey meat and the stuffing’s center reaches a minimum of 165 degrees F internal temperature.
+Use a food thermometer to make sure the turkey meat and the stuffing’s center reach a minimum of 165 degrees F internal temperature.
 If you cook stuffing in the turkey, wait 20 minutes after taking the bird out of the oven before removing the stuffing; this allows it to cook a little more.

 Keep foods at safe temperatures during transport and service.
 Use chafing dishes, slow cookers, and preheated cambros to keep hot foods hot.
 Use coolers with ice packs and serving dishes in ice to keep cold foods cold.